aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 ```

 We are not done yet, though!
 First, we don't need to be logging in as root.
-Second, `garcon` will not work yet, because it is missing a required file:
+Second, `garcon` will not work yet, because it will be missing a required file:
 `/dev/.container_token`.
 As far as I can tell, to get `.container_token` we
 need to start the container from `crosh`.
 So: